Christine Sinclair: Olympic debut, CONCACAF gold, and World Cup nadir (2008–2011)

 The leadup to the 2011 World Cup was dogged by disputes with the Canadian Soccer Association over funding the compensation issues, which prompted coach Carolina Morace to announce that she would leave her post following the end of the tournament.
 Sinclair led the players on strike in support of Morace.
 Ultimately, Morace agreed to continue after negotiations.

 At the World Cup, Canada faced host nation Germany in its opening game, losing 2–1.
-Despite having her nose broken by an elbow from a German defender, Sinclair refused to be taken out of the game and scored Canada's lone goal of the game.
+Despite having her nose broken by an elbow from a German defender, Sinclair refused to be taken out of the game and scored Canada's lone goal of the tournament.
 The broken nose required Sinclair to wear a protective mask for the remainder of the tournament which hampered her play since she could not see properly.
-The next game was a 4–0 rout at the hands of France that formally eliminated Canada from the tournament.
+The next game was a 4–0 rout at the hands of France that eliminated Canada from the tournament with a game to spare.
 She would later describe it was "the lowest point in my soccer career, the worst game I'd ever seen our team play."
-They went on to lose 1–0 to Nigeria, leaving Sinclair's goal against Germany as the team's only one in the tournament.
+They went on to lose 1–0 to Nigeria in a dead rubber, making Canada finish last in the group.

 Following the disappointment in Germany, Morace unexpecteldy quit and was replaced by John Herdman, who made it a priority to revive team morale.
 He would regularly cite photographs of Sinclair's "deflated" expression after the loss to France as a motivation to improve the team's performance.
 Later the same year, Sinclair and the team won gold at the 2011 Pan American Games.
 She also served as the Canadian flagbearer at the opening ceremonies.